snowyvibes/syncly/README.md

 Syncly is built with privacy in mind:

-- No data collection by default
+- Literally no data collection
 - No third-party tracking (unless user opts into sync)
+- All synced data is encrypted end-to-end before leaving the device
 - User data stays on-device unless the user enables sync